Quansight/ragna-presentations/README.md

 This repository contains material for Ragna-related presentations.

-## Build an AI Document Inquiry Chat with Offline LLMs 💬
+## (Current) From RAGs to riches: Build an AI document inquiry web-app 💬

-This tutorial is currently in active development.
-It will be presented at PyCon DE & PyData Berlin 2024.
+This tutorial will be presented at PyCon US 2024.

 ## Local setup 💻